 If the filename is an empty string, then a private, temporary on-disk database will be created.
 This private database will be automatically deleted as soon as the database connection is closed.

 If URI filename interpretation is enabled, and the filename argument begins with "file:", then the filename is interpreted as a URI.
-URI filename interpretation is enabled if the SQLITE_OPEN_URI flag is set in the fourth argument to sqlite3_open_v2(), or if it has been enabled globally using the SQLITE_CONFIG_URI option with the sqlite3_config() method or by the SQLITE_USE_URI compile-time option.
-As of SQLite version 3.7.7, URI filename interpretation is turned off by default, but future releases of SQLite might enable URI filename interpretation by default.
+URI filename interpretation is enabled if the SQLITE_OPEN_URI flag is set in the third argument to sqlite3_open_v2(), or if it has been enabled globally using the SQLITE_CONFIG_URI option with the sqlite3_config() method or by the SQLITE_USE_URI compile-time option.
+URI filename interpretation is turned off by default, but future releases of SQLite might enable URI filename interpretation by default.
 See "URI filenames" for additional information.

 URI filenames are parsed according to RFC 3986.
 If the URI contains an authority, then it must be either an empty string or the string "localhost".
 If the authority is not an empty string or "localhost", an error is returned to the caller.
 The fragment component of a URI, if present, is ignored.

 SQLite uses the path component of the URI as the name of the disk file which contains the database.
 If the path begins with a '/' character, then it is interpreted as an absolute path.
 If the path does not begin with a '/' (meaning that the authority section is omitted from the URI) then the path is interpreted as a relative path.
 On windows, the first component of an absolute path is a drive specification (e.g. "C:").

 The query component of a URI may contain parameters that are interpreted either by SQLite itself, or by a custom VFS implementation.
 SQLite and its built-in VFSes interpret the following query parameters:

 Specifying an unknown parameter in the query component of a URI is not an error.
 Future versions of SQLite might understand additional query parameters.
 See "query parameters with special meaning to SQLite" for additional information.